Shreyas15srivatsa/Blastar/README.md

-# Blastars - An Interactive Battleship Arcade Game
+# Space Hunter - An Interactive Battleship Arcade Game
 ## About
 - An interactive 3D battleship game with visually pleasing graphic animations with levels of increasing difficulty.
 - The user can control the spaceship using the arrow keys and shoot laser beams at incoming UFO targets generated at random co-ordinates.